-PE 20.23B 2.5 Units PE 70 1 or 1.5 Units
+PE 20.23B 2.5 Units

 Basketball Theory and Analyses II

 Course Advisories: SCC minimum English and math standards.
 Continuation of PE 20.23A.
 A comprehensive basketball theory course designed for coach and athlete.
 The course includes the advanced theories and analyses of offensive and defensive strategies and the development of the game plan using statistical data and the scouting report.
 Written exams and skill exams serve to evaluate student achievement.
 Two hours lecture, one hour activity.